Gokuin/Gokuin/README.md

 - 👋 Hi, I’m @Gokuin
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-C
+Data struct and algos 2 in Java
 - 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ... message me on here